mikeizbicki/cmc-csci040/topic_07_Python_Matplotlib/README.md

     If you want electronic version of the python problems, you can find them at: <https://github.com/mikeizbicki/quiz/tree/master/quiz_python_with_exceptions/topic05_exceptions>

+**Announcements Thursday 13 Mar:**

+1. Friday lab session cancelled

+    Yuo will still have the assignments due by the end of spring break.

 ## Lecture Notes

 **Class Data:**